boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 ![Default Curreny Culture Grid](/static/assets/javascript/images/default-currency-culture-grid.png)

-You can embed the Bold BI dashboards in your web page by following the steps provided in this [link](/getting-started/embedding-in-your-application/).
+You can embed the Bold BI dashboards in your web page by following the steps provided in this guide on [Embedding In Your Application](/getting-started/embedding-in-your-application/).

 After embedding the dashboard, you can change the culture settings on the embedded dashboard instance to achieve the desired currency format by passing it through the highlighted API provided.